NordicSemiconductor/pc-nrfconnect-gettingstarted/README.md

 [![License](https://img.shields.io/badge/license-Modified%20BSD%20License-blue.svg)](LICENSE)

 *nRF Connect Getting Started Assistant* is a cross-platform tool guiding to set up the nRF Connect SDK.

-*nRF Connect Getting Started Assistant* is implemented as an app for [nRF Connect](https://github.com/NordicSemiconductor/pc-nrfconnect-core#creating-apps).
+It is implemented as an app for [nRF Connect](https://github.com/NordicSemiconductor/pc-nrfconnect-core#creating-apps).

 ![screenshot](resources/screenshot.png)

-# Installation
+## Installation

 To install the application you can download binaries from the [nRF Connect product page](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-desktop) on Nordic Semiconductor web pages.
+After *nRF Connect* is installed, you can find it in the app list.

 nRF Connect currently supports the following operating systems: